roles-ansible/ansible_role_restic_archiver/README.md

     schedule_hour: 3
 ```

-> You can also specify restic_backups as an array, which is a legacy feature and
+> You can also specify restic_archiver__backups as an array, which is a legacy feature and
 > might be deprecated in the future. currently, the name key is used for
 > namint the access and backup files